speechly/speechly/WIX.md

 ## Introduction

-This document describes how to use Speechly Web Toolkit to create voice-enabled web sites using Wix and Speechly.
+Wix sites can be set up to use Speechly Web Toolkit to create voice-enabled web experiences like site navigation and site search.

+Speechly provides real-time text-to-speech transcription and can be optionally configured to detect intents and tag keywords (entities) using Speechly Dashboard.

 Speechly Web Toolkit bundles Speechly's browser-client JS connectivity library with `<PushToTalkButton/>` element so you can start using Speechly on a web site without any build systems, using static resources served over-the-air static from a CDN.